Boston Ferns are a great non-toxic and fast-growing plant so perfect to have around the home.

 Should I use a rooting gel or powder when propagating my Boston Fern?

-Can I propagate a Boston Fern from a single leaf or stem?
+Can I propagate from a single leaf or stem?

-Unfortunately, no. The only ways to grow new Boston Ferns is by division of the mother plant, the runner method or through spores (but this is a very length and often unsuccessful process).
+Unfortunately, no. The only way is by division of the mother plant, the runner method or through spores (but this is a very length and often unsuccessful process).

 Common problems when propagating a Boston Fern